-No drink has suffered more abuse than the Daiquiri.
-In the roughly 130 years since its inception, the granddaddy of rum cocktails has gone from the pride of Havana to an unloved extra on the back of a Señor Frog’s table tent.
-Even today, as the craft cocktail movement reaches full tilt, most people too often associate the Daiquiri with adult slushies, the stuff of spring break blackouts and mind-splitting hangovers.
+This three-ingredient gift has pleased millions of palates over the ensuing years, including household names like Ernest Hemingway and President JFK.
+Yet no drink has suffered more abuse than the Daiquiri.
+In the century-plus since its inception, the granddaddy of rum cocktails has gone from the pride of Havana to an unloved extra on the back of a Señor Frog’s table tent.
+Even today, as the craft cocktail movement reaches full tilt, most people too often associate the Daiquiri with neon-colored adult slushies, the stuff of spring-break blackouts and mind-splitting hangovers.

 But in its purest form, the Daiquiri is simple and sublime, a delicate blend of rum’s sweetness with the raw freshness of sugar and lime juice.
-Whole lives have been dedicated to balancing the three.
+Whole lives have been dedicated to balancing those three elements.
 That each ingredient should be of the highest quality goes without saying, though even then the Daiquiri can throw you a curve.
-Choose a too-sweet rum, and you’re sipping liquid candy; overdo the citrus, and the cocktail drowns in a puckering pool of acidity.
+Choose an overly sweet rum or use too much sugar, and you’re left sipping liquid candy; overdo the citrus, and the cocktail drowns in a puckering pool of acidity.

-Our recipe walks the knife edge with a mix of light rum and a darker demerara sugar syrup.
-The two bring out the best qualities in each other.
+This recipe walks the knife edge with a mix of light rum and a darker demerara sugar syrup.
+The two accentuate the best qualities in each other and pair perfectly with the fresh lime juice.
 One trick when juicing the limes: Use a hand-squeezer (or your own hands).
 The oils from the rind add an extra flash of intensity that gives the cocktail a nice, bright edge.